Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/es-ES/maintain-governance-index.md

 ### Voting for a proposal

 To vote, a voter must lock their tokens up for at least the enactment delay period beyond the end of the referendum.
 This is in order to ensure that some minimal economic buy-in to the result is needed and to dissuade vote selling.
-At the same time, holding only a small amount of SOLAR tokens does not mean that they cannot influence the referendum result, you can read more about the [Voluntary Locking](#voluntary-locking).
+At the same time, holding only a small amount of AXC tokens does not mean that they cannot influence the referendum result, you can read more about the [Voluntary Locking](#voluntary-locking).

 ```
 Example:

-Peter: Votes `No` with 10 SOLARs for a 12 week lock period  => 10 * 6 = 60 Votes
+Peter: Votes `No` with 10 AXCs for a 12 week lock period  => 10 * 6 = 60 Votes

-Logan: Votes `Yes` with 20 SOLARs for a 2 week lock period => 20 * 1 = 20 Votes
+Logan: Votes `Yes` with 20 AXCs for a 2 week lock period => 20 * 1 = 20 Votes

-Kevin: Votes `Yes` with 15 SOLARs for a 4 week lock period => 15 * 2 = 30 Votes
+Kevin: Votes `Yes` with 15 AXCs for a 4 week lock period => 15 * 2 = 30 Votes
 ```

-According to the above scenario, even though combining both Logan and Kevin's SOLARs is more than Peter, the lock period for both of them is far less than Peter, leading to their voting power counting as less.
+According to the above scenario, even though combining both Logan and Kevin's AXCs is more than Peter, the lock period for both of them is far less than Peter, leading to their voting power counting as less.

 ### Tallying